Healthy Homes Assessment Te Marua

 Te Marua Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory for all Te Marua and New Zealand rental houses where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is compulsory for all Te Marua and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords must keep records to demonstrate the compliance with all Healthy Homes Standard that apply or will be applied during the tenancy of your rental home.
+• Property managers and landlords must keep records to demonstrate conformance with any Healthy Homes Standard that apply or will be applied throughout the tenancy period of the rental property.

-• All boarder houses (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider boarder house tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 Beginning 1 July 2023

-• All households rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All houses that are rented out from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes